luckydas234/Detona_MBL/README.md

 any other accessible Maven repository.

 1. Install Java (JDK 8 preferred) and Maven.
+2.Install SDK.
+3.Install Appium Server
-2. Clone this repository and go into the repository root folder.
+4. Clone this repository and go into the repository root folder.